Nogai Khan: Personality and character

 Rashid Al-Din presents Nogai as both a capable general and as a wily old politician.
 He was content to remain a kingmaker and the power behind the throne, rather than seizing direct control of the Horde himself.
 Nogai self-consciously promoted Mongol ways, and took pride in his lineage.
 Despite this, his religious beliefs apparently followed his diplomatic needs; initially he was a devout Tengrist, like most of the Golden Horde, and remained one even after Berke's conversion to Islam.
 Later on, in a letter to Egypt in 1271, he claimed to have converted to Islam, and his name was included on a list of converts sent by Berke to the Mamluk Sultan Baibars in 1263.
 Yet in 1288 he presented Buddhist relics to the Il-Khan Arghun.
 One of Nogai's wives, Yailaq, regularly visited a Franciscan convent in Qirim (Staryy Krym) and was baptized a Catholic.
-After Toqto’a ascended the throne, Nogai married his daughter Qiyat to Yailaq (no relation to Nogai's wife), a Buddhist and son of the tribe commander Salji'udai.
+After Toqta ascended the throne, Nogai married his daughter Qiyat to Yailaq (no relation to Nogai's wife), a Buddhist and son of the tribe commander Salji'udai.
 Nogai's daughter Qiyat, after her marriage, converted to Islam (Nogai had evidently not raised her as a Muslim).

 Nogai's first wife was named Chubei, and his second was named Yailaq, along with the Byzantine princess Euphrosyne.
 Chubei was described by Rashid Al-Din as "clever and competent".
 Nogai had two sons by Chubei: Joge (the eldest) and Tige.
 He had one son named Torai by Yailaq.
 He also had a daughter named Quiyaq.
 He had another wife named Alaka with which he had another son, Chaka, who ruled as the tsar of Bulgaria from 1299 to 1300.
-He was also close friends with Mankus, a Byzantine merchant from Crimea, He arranged and held the marriage ceremony of Mankus's daughter Encona to Theodore Svetoslav of Bulgaria at his court, and his wife Euphrosyne became her god-mother.
+He was also close friends with Mankus, a Byzantine merchant from Crimea.
+He arranged and held the marriage ceremony of Mankus's daughter Encona to Theodore Svetoslav of Bulgaria at his court, and his wife Euphrosyne became her god-mother.